datanav/docs/gdpr-data-access-portal.rst

-When accessing this page the user must first identify themselves by logging on using a predefined credential such as email or mobile hone number.
+When accessing this page the user must first identify themselves by logging on using a predefined credential such as email or mobile phone number.
 After doing this, the user will be sent a one-time passcode to be used to log in.
 This pass code will expire when the user ends their session or after a certain idle time.
 If the session expires the user has to log on again.